FREQUENTLY ASKED QUESTIONS

 - How does the Foundation earn their donors’ trust?

-Since 1992, the Surrey Hospital Foundation has played a key leadership role in improving healthcare for families in the region by raising over $135 million towards major building projects, new programs, new equipment and the latest technology.
+Since 1992, the Surrey Hospital Foundation has played a key leadership role in improving healthcare for families in the region by raising $150 million towards major building projects, new programs, new equipment and the latest technology.
 At the heart of all those accomplishments is our family of donors.

 We help guide donors to see how their gift can be invested wisely for the greatest impact and we in turn are guided by a volunteer Board of professionals and community leaders.
 We are open, collaborative and transparent about our financial affairs and we are accountable.
 But most of all, we go above and beyond to make sure our donors’ contributions – no matter what size — are honoured, respected and valued.